Top 10 Swimming Spots in Cape Town

 6

-Safe swimming at Boulders and Windmill Beach
+Safe Swimming at Boulders Beach and Windmill Beach in Cape Town

 Boulders and Windmill Beach